-Although it can be challenging at times, vegans have ample opportunity to show-off our lifestyle at the social gatherings provided by the festive season.
+Although it can be challenging at times, vegans have ample opportunity to create new, positive traditions in the holidays spirit, and show-off our lifestyle at the social gatherings provided by the festive season.

 For my family, this time of the year does not just mark Christmas or Chanukah – it is Christmukah, where we roll the very best bits of our cultures into one giant celebration.
 Our festivities are highlighted by the magic of Santa with gifts galore, and we indulge ourselves in latkes (potato pancakes) and sufganiot (doughnuts) while playing dreidel games.
 My two daughters, Leilani and Malia, must be the luckiest girls in the world!